IBM/operator-collection-sdk/website/content/docs/operator-collection-sdk/commands.md

 ## Initializing your Operator Collection
 ---
-Below are the steps to initialize a new operator collection, or to configure an operator collection from an existing Ansible collection.
+Below are the steps to initialize a new Operator Collection, or to configure an operator collection from an existing Ansible Collection.

 ### Initializing a new Operator Collection
-Run the following command to initialize your operator collection for development.
+Run the following command to initialize your Operator Collection for development.

 ```bash
 ansible-playbook ibm.operator_collection_sdk.init_collection